sarakusha/typed-struct/README.md

 ### Initialization and Assignment

-If you need to initialize an object or update some of its properties—especially when it contains nested fields or arrays — direct assignment will fail due to readonly properties.
+If you need to initialize an object or update some of its properties, especially when it contains nested fields or arrays, direct assignment will fail due to readonly properties.
 For these cases, use the static method `safeAssign`.

 This method takes an instance and a partial object of your type.
 All provided properties will be updated, while others remain unchanged.
 You can also use sparse arrays for partial updates.